tornari2/gauntletai_week1_collabcanvas/README.md

-# CollabCanvas
+# FlowCanvas

 A real-time collaborative whiteboard application with AI-powered features that enables multiple users to draw, manipulate shapes, and see each other's cursors in real-time with intelligent conflict resolution.

 ## 🎨 Overview

-CollabCanvas is a modern, web-based collaborative design tool built with React, Firebase, and OpenAI.
+FlowCanvas is a modern, web-based collaborative design tool built with React, Firebase, and OpenAI.
 It provides a shared canvas where teams can work together in real-time with robust conflict resolution to prevent simultaneous editing conflicts.

 ## ✨ Features